NHSDigital/vaccinations-app/infrastructure/environments/test/fake-api/readme.md

 ### Deploying infrastructure

-Tag and deploy to the test environment  as per the [usual process](https://nhsd-confluence.digital.nhs.uk/spaces/Vacc/pages/989220238/Branching+and+release+strategy).
+Tag, promote, and deploy to the test environment, as per the [usual process](https://nhsd-confluence.digital.nhs.uk/spaces/Vacc/pages/989220238/Branching+and+release+strategy).
+Wait for the deployment to complete.

-Look at the output from the relevant run of the [CI/DD deploy](https://github.com/NHSDigital/vaccinations-app/actions/workflows/cicd-3-deploy.yaml) workflow.
-You want the "Terraform apply" stage of the "Deploy" stage.
-Make a note of the `application_url` and `fake_api_ecr_repository_url` outputs.

 ### Build & test image